No. San Mateo County Mosquito and Vector Control District is an independent special district.

 The District’s predecessor, the Three Cities Mosquito Abatement District began providing services in San Mateo County in 1916.
 You can learn more about District history here.

-Our geographical area includes all of San Mateo County.
+Our geographical area currently includes all of San Mateo County.

 According to the US Environmental Protection Agency, “Integrated Pest Management (IPM) is an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices.
 IPM programs use current, comprehensive information on the life cycles of pests and their interaction with the environment.
 This information, in combination with available pest control methods, is used to manage pest damage by the most economical means, and with the least possible hazard to people, property, and the environment.”